 F-Complex is an interconnected group of five buildings: F1, F2, F3, F4, and F6 (F5 was demolished in 1978).
 The complex was built between 1951 and 1970 and has reached the end of its use.
 During its active life, the F-Complex supported several research reactor projects, stored nuclear materials, and contained a machine shop, office space and storage areas.
 Three test reactor assemblies remain in F-Complex.
 All three test reactors have been defueled and are in a safe and stable condition awaiting disposition.
 The buildings have otherwise been largely emptied out and are not currently occupied or in use.

-DOE is proposing a Non-Time Critical Removal Action (NTCRA) under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
-The CERCLA NTCRA process that will be used to assist Agency decision-making is shown below.
+DOE proposed a Non-Time Critical Removal Action (NTCRA) under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
+The CERCLA NTCRA process used to assist Agency decision-making is shown below.
 DOE has initiated community involvement activities, which will continue until the F-Complex Project is completed.

 The Regulatory Process